What do you do?

 I don’t know if it’s unexpected, but my partner and I dote entirely on our cats.
 The other night, Delisa (my partner) was trying to bring a (for humans) bean bag in from the balcony without disturbing Pizza (our cat), who was sleeping on it.
 We made eye contact for a second, and then I helped her relocate the chair and the cat.
 I don’t know where that is on the spectrum between cat-curious and Louis Wain, but it must be halfway.

-Welcome to the July 2022 edition of Top Conversations in Technology, where we
+Welcome to the April 2023 edition of Top Conversations in Technology, where